vaib-dev/Courses/6-computer-networks/6-basic-ip-networking.md

 <p text align="center"><img src="https://user-images.githubusercontent.com/54719422/93015902-da28bd00-f5da-11ea-9308-61384d73e6b0.png" height="" width=""></p>

 ## Compare Network Topologies
-Below we will discuss the difference between star, mesh and hybrid topology:

 1. In star topology each device in the network is connected to a central device called hub where as in mesh topology each device is connected to one another and in hybrid topology we us multiple topologies to form a network.